bdelanghe/git-ast/README.md

     (Design Consideration: Storing serialized AST/CST might result in larger blob sizes compared to source text, potentially impacting repository size and clone/fetch times.
 Compression and Git's delta mechanisms should mitigate this, but it requires monitoring.
 We explicitly avoid mapping AST nodes to Git tree entries to prevent object store explosion).
 - **View (Working Directory Code):** Developers interact with standard source code files in their working directory.
 These files are generated on-the-fly by the **[smudge filter](#glossary)** when checking out branches or files:
   - The smudge filter reads the canonical AST/CST blob from Git's object store.
-  - It generates the source code text using a deterministic code generator ([pretty-printer](#glossary)), such as Prettier, Black, or a custom one, ensuring consistent formatting.
+  - It generates the source code text using a deterministic code generator ([pretty-printer](#glossary)), primarily **[`dprint`](https://dprint.dev/)**, ensuring consistent formatting.
     (Design Consideration: This implies that the system enforces a specific code style.
 Custom formatting is typically lost, which is a trade-off for consistency and cleaner diffs.
 Preserving comments is crucial and must be handled by the parsing/printing process).
 - **Controller (Staging & Parsing via Clean Filter):** When a developer modifies a file and runs `git add` or `git commit`:
   - The **[clean filter](#glossary)** intercepts the file content being staged.
   - It uses [Tree-sitter](#glossary) to parse the source code into an [AST/CST](#glossary).
   - This AST/CST is serialized into the canonical format (e.g., JSON, binary S-expression) which Git then stores as a blob object.
     (Design Consideration: Parsing happens on staging/commit.
-If the code fails to parse, the filter must decide whether to fail the operation (forcing valid syntax) or store a representation of the error/fallback to text.
-The former enforces quality but disrupts workflow; the latter adds complexity.
-Handling partial parses gracefully is a challenge).
+If the code fails to parse, the default strategy is to **fail the operation** (forcing valid syntax) to ensure repository integrity.
+However, to support work-in-progress, developers can use **[AST Fencing](#ast-fencing-proposed)** comments (`// git-ast:fence:start-wip` ... `// git-ast:fence:end-wip`) to mark sections that should be treated as opaque text, allowing commits even if those sections are syntactically incomplete).

 **(Extension Strategy):** This approach functions as a **Git extension** layered onto a standard Git repository via filters configured in `.gitattributes` and `git config`.
 Developers use standard Git commands (`git add`, `git commit`, `git checkout`, `git diff`).
 The filters handle the AST/CST conversion transparently.
 We leverage `libgit2` or standard Git commands for underlying repository interactions.